Nightmare

 Dreaming About Overwhelm: Meaning, Psychology & Symbolism

-Dreams of overwhelm may reflect feelings of stress or emotional burden in waking life.
+Dreams of overwhelm often reflect underlying stress and emotional challenges in waking life.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →